sigp/lighthouse/book/src/become-a-validator.md

-# Become an Ethereum 2.0 Testnet Validator on Medalla
+# Become an Ethereum 2.0 Validator

-Running a Lighthouse validator on the [Medalla](https://github.com/goerli/medalla/tree/master/medalla) multi-client testnet is easy if you're familiar with the terminal.
+There are two public testnets currently available.
+[Medalla](https://github.com/goerli/medalla/tree/master/medalla) and [Altona](https://github.com/goerli/medalla/tree/master/altona).
+Lighthouse supports both out of the box and joining these multi-client testnets is easy if you're familiar with the terminal.

 Lighthouse runs on Linux, MacOS and Windows and has a Docker work-flow to make things as simple as possible.